KEY INSIGHT can help you remove your Private Mortgage Insurance

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically cease the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-The law guarantees that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.
-So, smart homeowners can get off the hook a little earlier.
+With the employment of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Acute home owners can get off the hook a little early.
+The law guarantees that, at the request of the homeowner, the PMI must be dropped when the principal amount equals just 80 percent.

-It can take countless years to get to the point where the principal is only 20% of the initial amount borrowed, so it's necessary to know how your home has grown in value.
-After all, any appreciation you've accomplished over time counts towards removing PMI.
-So why pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be minding the national trends and/or your home may have acquired equity before things cooled off, so even when nationwide trends indicate plunging home values, you should realize that real estate is local.
+It can take many years to arrive at the point where the principal is just 20% of the original loan amount, so it's essential to know how your home has grown in value.
+After all, all of the appreciation you've accomplished over time counts towards abolishing PMI.
+So what's the reason for paying it after your loan balance has dropped below the 80% mark?
+Your neighborhood may not be reflecting the national trends and/or your home might have gained equity before things settled down, so even when nationwide trends hint at decreasing home values, you should realize that real estate is local.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to know the market dynamics of our area.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
+It's an appraiser's job to understand the market dynamics of their area.
 At KEY INSIGHT, we know when property values have risen or declined.
-We're experts at pinpointing value trends in Rhinelander, Oneida County and surrounding areas.
-Faced with figures from an appraiser, the mortgage company will most often eliminate the PMI with little effort.
-At which time, the home owner can delight in the savings from that point on.
+We're masters at recognizing value trends in Rhinelander, Oneida County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will often do away with the PMI with little effort.
+At that time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: